kyma-project/nats-manager/docs/contributor/installation.md

    make uninstall
    ```

-## Run the NATS Manager using Kyma's Lifecycle Manager
+## Run the NATS Manager Using Kyma’s Lifecycle Manager

 [Kyma's Lifecycle Manager](https://github.com/kyma-project/lifecycle-manager) helps manage the lifecycle of each module in the cluster and can be used to install the NATS Manager.